1. About co-dydramol

 Mixing co-dydramol with herbal remedies and supplements

-It's not possible to say that complementary medicines and herbal remedies are safe to take with co-dydramol.
+There's not enough information to say that complementary medicines and herbal remedies are safe to take with co-dydramol.
 They're not tested in the same way as pharmacy and prescription medicines.
 They're generally not tested for the effect they have on other medicines.

 How does co-dydramol work?

 Paracetamol seems to work by blocking chemical messengers in the brain that tell us we have pain.
-Paracetamol also reduces a high temperature (38C and above) by affecting the chemical messengers in an area of the brain that regulates body temperature.
+Paracetamol also reduces a high temperature by affecting the chemical messengers in an area of the brain that regulates body temperature.

 Dihydrocodeine belongs to a group of medicines called opiates.
 It works in the central nervous system and the brain to block pain signals to the rest of the body.